wailsapp/docsv1/content/gettingstarted/windows.md

  * Check "c:\Go\bin" is in your PATH variable: `echo %PATH%`
  * If using Go 1.12 instead of 1.13, check "GO111MODULE" environment variable is set to "on": `echo %GO111MODULE%`.

+{{% notice note %}}
+It is **STRONGLY** recommended that if you use a terminal on Windows, that you use the git bash terminal and *not* the VSC terminal.
+This is because it handles signals correctly.
+We have found the VSC terminal to be quite buggy.
+{{% /notice %}}

 ### npm

 Download NPM from the [Node Downloads Page](https://nodejs.org/en/download/).
 It is best to use the latest release as that is what we generally test against.